kaleidopop/NSFgrants/README.md

-# NSF R&D Grants 1999-2016
+# Research Team
+Ilya Perepelitsa, Deepa Mehta, Sahar Al Hassan, Kaitlin Lynes

+#About

-This project examines the distribution of National Science Foundation research & development grants from 1999 to 2016.
-We focus on grant duration by action type (new, continuing, and revised grants), by recipient type, by state, and by types of research in the United States during this period.
+This project aims to understand the distribution of National Science Foundation research & development grants from 1999 to 2016.
+We developed a series of subsets that focused on grant duration by action type (new, continuing, and revised grants), by recipient type, by state, and by types of research in the United States during this period.

 We then carried out a micro-study of four states, New York, DC, Massachussetts, and California, that were allocated the highest number of grant dollars.

-In order to obtain the graphical output:
-1. Load the schoolsall data.frame from the file NSF.RData
-2. Execute the code in subsets.R
-3. All the graphs are listed in the newgraphs.R file and are grouped in sections

 # Dataset
 The dataset used in this study is comprised of queries obtained from https://www.usaspending.gov

 Using multiple queries on the followig page https://www.usaspending.gov/Pages/TextView.aspx?data=HomeAwardTypeFunding , the range of fiscal years 1999-2016 was obtained.

 The variables that were selected for the working data frame are: